Immersion-Dojo/ai-language-explainer/DEBUG_INSTRUCTIONS.md

 1. Open Anki
 2. Go to Tools > Add-ons
-3. Select "GPT Language Explainer"
+3. Select "AI Language Explainer" or "375742312"
 4. Click "View Files"

 This will open the addon directory where the log files are stored.

 ## 4. Share the Debug Logs

-1. Compress (zip) all the log files
+1. Compress (zip) all the log files (specifically, debug_log.txt and crash_log.txt)
 2. Share them with the developer along with:
    - A description of what you were doing when the crash occurred
    - Your Anki version